Laikipia, Northern Kenya

 Ol Malo House accommodates up to 12 guests and is also available for exclusive use.
 It has a beautiful, large sitting and dinning room - with open fireplaces - encircled by three double bedrooms.
 Separate cottages create a further three double rooms, each private cottage has arch windows and doors, en-suite bathrooms and decor inspired by the surrounding landscape.
 Lighting is handmade by the Samburu women and this creates a warm ambience and welcoming atmosphere.
 A flagstone path leads to a large open area overlooking the infinity pool - perfect for al fresco dining.
 From here you can watch the varied game come to drink at the much-frequented waterhole.

-A choice of early morning game walks with a hot bush breakfast, horse and camel expeditions ranging from half-day rides to multi-day safaris, camping and visits to a Samburu village ensure that there is as much, or as little, to do as one could possibly want out of a safari vacation.
+A choice of early morning game walks with a hot bush breakfast, horse and camel expeditions ranging from half-day rides to multi-day safaris, camping and visits to a Samburu village ensure that there is as much, or as little, to do as one could possibly want out of a safari holiday.

 There are four stone and thatched private en-suite cottages at Ol Malo Lodge, each with their own private veranda.
-For families or groups of friends traveling together, Ol Malo House is very private and booked on an exclusive basis.
+For families or groups of friends travelling together, Ol Malo House is very private and booked on an exclusive basis.
 It has six double rooms, comfortably accommodating up to 12 people.

 There are 4 double cottages all with double rooms with en-suite bathrooms.